genevate/style_guides/programming/languages/ruby.md

   found.
 * Conversion Functions (i.e. Integer(), String(), Array(), etc.): For times when objects needs to be converted to a core type, sensibly, with the most leniency.
+* With Ruby 2.1+, methods return a symbolized version of their name instead of nil when there is nothing to return.
+This can be combined with `private` statements or any statment that takes a symbol. *NOTE: This technique should only be used in situations when a single method is defined but not for multiple methods as it is redundant.*

+        # No
+        def example
+        end
+        private :example

+        # Yes (single method)
+        private def example
+        end

+        # Yes (multiple methods)
+        private

+        def example1
+        end

+        def example2
+        end

 ## Macros